ivanmaeder/books/business/crossing-the-chasm.md

 #### Laggards

 - Will only use when product is concealed in another (e.g., microchips in a car)
-- Don't bother otherwise: they block purchases, they argue
+- Don't bother: they block purchases, they argue

 ### Process

 - The groups don't mingle, you have to change tactics for each
-- The product is important to the techie, then les (conservatives are very service-oriented)
+- The product is important to the techie, then less and less (conservatives are very service-oriented)
 - Begin on a very focused target—"an overwhelmingly superior force on a highly focused target"—before branching out
-- Otherwise the message is diffused too quickly and word-of-mouth momentum dies out, and you're back to step one
+- Otherwise the message is diffused too quickly, word-of-mouth momentum dies out, and you're back to step one

 ### Strategy

-Identify two competitors:
+Identify two alternatives:

 - Market (traditional leader)
-- Product (similar to your offering gives your product credibility)
+- Product (similar to your offering, gives your product credibility)

 Position yourself as having the benefits of both.

 If you can't find these alternatives, beware.
-The customer has to have the budget, or at least: "allocated to some brain-dead, ineffective Band-Aid approach to solving what has become a broken, mission-critical process… Else you will lose a full year just in educating the market…"
+The customer has to have the budget, or at least: "allocated to some brain-dead, ineffective Band-Aid approach to solving what has become a broken, mission-critical process… Else you will lose a full year just in educating the market."

 If you can't elevator pitch the idea, it can't spread through word of mouth.